Vandivier/arias-tale-rpg/docs/metagame.md

 ### Requesting Human Feedback

-In scenarios of high ambiguity or significant deviation from the game's framework, the AI should initiate a feedback loop with the human co-dungeon master.
+In scenarios of high ambiguity or significant deviation from the game's framework, the AI should initiate a feedback loop with the human co-game master.
 This loop involves presenting the situation, suggesting possible courses of action, and seeking input or clarification.
-This collaborative approach ensures that the game remains on track and aligns with the overall vision and expectations of both the AI and the human co-dungeon master.
+This collaborative approach ensures that the game remains on track and aligns with the overall vision and expectations of both the AI and the human co-game master.

 ## Enemy Encounters